 • Enhanced two miles of stream habitat

-• Restoring 30+ acres of intertidal and saltwater habitat
+• Restored more than 30 acres of intertidal and saltwater habitat

-• More than half of these projects were voluntary (not related to development)
+More than half of these projects were voluntary and not related to development.

 Aquatic Habitat Restoration - Seaport